 The reason God chose a foolish message (salvation through “Christ crucified”) was to make a mockery of human wisdom (1 Cor 1:20-21).
 Clever politicians, gurus, financiers, entrepreneurs and philosophers all have their ideas for human flourishing, as they “try to make the world a better place”.
-But God decided a long time ago that men and women would never reach utopia, never come to know ultimate truth, and never gain a knowledge of Him by their own powers of reason.
-Says Paul, “In the wisdom of God, the world by wisdom knew not God” (1 Cor 1:21).
-Over the centuries the search for satisfaction, peace, and ultimate meaning has relentlessly continued, all the while rejecting God’s Word and refusing His Son.
-For those willing to see it, the verdict of history was in long ago: the project has failed!
+But God decided a long time ago that men and women would never reach utopia, never come to know ultimate truth, and never gain a knowledge of Him by their own efforts and powers of reason.
+Says Paul, “In the wisdom of God, the world by wisdom knew not God” (1 Cor 1:21), because over the centuries the human search for satisfaction, peace, and ultimate meaning has been relentlessly pursued hand in hand with a rejection of God’s Word and a refusal His Son, Jesus Christ.
+This project has failed!
 The net result of the wisdom of the ages – the combined energies and efforts of the most sophisticated intellects in the world – has been to leave the human race in utter ignorance of God, and in utter ignorance of itself.
-The world may be a better place as far as medicine and technology are concerned, but addiction, divorce, suicide, depression, domestic abuse, greed, jealousy, self-centredness and conflict remain constant and consistent features of every community and culture on planet earth.
+The world may be a better place as far as medicine and technology are concerned, but addiction, divorce, suicide, depression, domestic abuse, greed, jealousy, self-centredness and conflict remain, in the 21st century, the constant and consistent features of every community and culture on planet earth.

 Ah, but, behold what God has done!
 After centuries of human failure, and right under the noses of the world’s failing and fallen intellectuals, God has carried out His ultimate act of wisdom.
 He has provided salvation for sinners – not by the wisdom of human potential and intellectual prowess – but by the wisdom of suffering, by the wisdom of the cross!
 That’s the master plan.
 “It pleased God by the foolishness of Christ crucified, to save those who believe” – and by so doing God has made foolish the wisdom of the world.

 A notorious drunk in southern Brazil called Snr.
 Caucino had been repeatedly dried out by Alcoholics Anonymous, only to go back to drink again and again.
-Through attending meetings where the gospel was preached, Caucino was converted to Christ.
+Through attending meetings where a Christian evangelist was preaching the gospel message, Caucino was converted to Christ.
 His life, habits, appearance and appetites radically changed.
 Such was the transformation that the ladies from the AA came to see the evangelist and ask him what method he had used to help Caucino.
 Was it group therapy?
 Was it counselling?
 Did you give him a book?
 Yes, said the evangelist, we gave him a Bible.
-Caucino lived the rest of his life to prove the reality and power of the gospel in his life, and by so doing, God made a fool of the world.
+Caucino lived the rest of his life to prove the reality and power of the gospel in his life, and through his real, permanent and personal transformation, God made a fool of the world.

 Why a foolish people?